Superboy-Prime: Power suit

-While imprisoned by the Flashes in the speed force (where the Flash draws his power from), Superboy-Prime builds a power suit based on the one worn by the Anti-Monitor.
-The suit collects and feeds him yellow solar energy to maintain his power levels even when exposed to a red sun; in his first appearance, he was shown to shrug off the effects of artificial, localized red sun radiation, but he was not exposed to an actual red sun.
-Although he claims to have made it himself, Bart Allen remembers him stealing it following his escape.
-It is destroyed when the two Supermen fly Superboy-Prime through Krypton's red sun.
-After his escape from Oa, Superboy-Prime is given a new power suit built by the Sinestro Corps and reveals that he created the original after seeing how the Anti-Monitor's armor acted as a giant energy collector.
-It was destroyed during the assault on Earth.
+While imprisoned in the Speed Force, Superboy-Prime builds a power suit based on the one worn by the Anti-Monitor.
+The suit collects and feeds him yellow solar energy to maintain his power levels even when exposed to a red sun.
+The suit is destroyed when the two Supermen fly Superboy-Prime through Krypton's sun.
+After his escape from Oa, Superboy-Prime is given a new power suit built by the Sinestro Corps, which is destroyed during the assault on Earth.
 In Legion of 3 Worlds, Superboy-Prime dons his original armor once more, taking it from a statue in the Superman museum.
-During the Blackest Night, the Black Lantern Alexander Luthor provides Superboy-Prime with a copy of his original armor.
-It was ripped off by the aforementioned Black Lanterns.